ddbase3/Base3Framework/README.md

 # Base3Framework

 Base3Framework is a lightweight yet powerful PHP framework designed to simplify modern web development.
-It offers a range of essential features that will help developers build scalable, maintainable, and fast applications.
-The framework includes a variety of components such as a robust autoloader, a service locator container, dependency injection, microservices support, MVC architecture, and plugin functionality.
+It offers a range of essential features that help developers build scalable, maintainable, and fast applications.
+The framework includes a variety of components such as a robust autoloader, a service container, dependency injection, microservices support, MVC architecture, plugin functionality, and extensive interfaces for extensibility.

 This README will guide you through the installation and usage of the Base3Framework and highlight its unique features.

 ## Features

-- **Autoloader**: Automatically loads classes as needed, eliminating the need to include files manually.
+* **Autoloader**: Automatically loads classes as needed, eliminating the need to include files manually.
-- **Service Locator Container**: Simplifies access to application services and dependencies.
+* **Service Container**: Central place for defining and retrieving services and parameters.
-- **Dependency Injection**: Provides flexibility in managing object dependencies through inversion of control.
+* **Dependency Injection**: Provides flexibility in managing object dependencies through inversion of control.
-- **Microservices**: Easily handle microservices with support for DI integration.
+* **Microservices**: Create and consume microservices with support for DI, routing, flags, and receivers.
-- **ClassMap**: Maps classes to specific locations and offers special functions for efficient management.
+* **ClassMap**: Maps classes to specific locations and offers utilities for discovery and instantiation.
-- **MVC Architecture**: Supports the MVC (Model-View-Controller) design pattern for a structured application.
-- **Plugin Support**: Easily extend and customize your application with plugins.
-- **Multilingual**: All base features for supporting application with multiple languages.
+* **MVC Architecture**: Clean separation of concerns using controller, view, and model logic.
+* **Plugin System**: Modular architecture for extending the framework with isolated plugins.
+* **Multilingual**: Support for runtime language selection and language-specific views.
+* **Event & Hook System**: Register listeners and dispatch events or hooks with prioritization.
+* **Page Modules**: Pluggable page components (header, footer, content, etc.) with priorities and dependencies.
+* **XRM System**: Extended Relationship Management with tagging, relations, filters, and access control.
+* **Worker & Cron System**: Register and schedule background jobs with priorities.
+* **Token System**: Secure, scoped tokens for time-limited operations (e.g. password reset, validation).
+* **Session & Authentication**: Manage session lifecycle and login/logout functionality.
+* **Logging & Configuration**: Central services for storing logs and configuration data.

 ## Requirements

-- PHP 8.1 or higher
+* PHP 8.1 or higher
-- A web server (e.g., Apache or Nginx)
+* A web server (e.g., Apache or Nginx)

 ## Installation

 ### Step 1: Clone the repository

-First, clone the Base3Framework repository to your local development environment:

 ```bash
 git clone https://github.com/ddbase3/Base3Framework.git